Florida apartment building in Miami area partially collapses | DW | 24.06.2021

 More than 80 fire and rescue units have deployed to a partially collapsed residential building in the Miami area.
-Authorities had no early word on how many people were affected or lived in the large apartment building.
+Local police confirmed one fatality, saying others were feared trapped.

 A multi-level apartment block in Florida partially collapsed in the early hours of Thursday, prompting a major emergency services response.